dmaislin-cribl/cribl-demo/README.md

 **This demo environment now runs only on Kubernetes**.
 If you still need to run the old docker-compose version, the `docker-legacy` branch will be available until April 1, 2021.
 In your local repo, simply run `git checkout docker-legacy` and you can continue to run the docker-compose version.

+To make use of this repo, you'll need to clone it locally - if you don't know how to do that, see the Github [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) documentation.

 ## Changes

 To see what's changed in the current version, see [CHANGES.md](CHANGES.md)